8877 West Union Hills Drive,

 For long-term care, we consider:

-In our final step, we outline various alternative strategies** and identify solutions that are appropriate for your situation, and most importantly, are consistent with your objectives.
+In our final step, we outline various alternative strategies** and identify strategies that might be appropriate for your situation, and most importantly, are consistent with your objectives.
 These personalized recommendations form the basis of your retirement plan.
 The benefits of this approach are quickly apparent - you enjoy a greater understanding of the impact of various options and are better positioned to help make informed decisions to help you toward your retirement goals.

 **There can be no assurance that the approach and strategies offered will be successful.